murphysean/share/README.md

 To install make sure you have go installed, then it's as easy as getting this library:

 	go get github.com/murphysean/share

+I've only tested share on ubuntu linux 64.
+I'd be happy if any contributors would like to verify or expand this to other platforms.

+Run
+---

 ### Sharing